kiranma72/abdm-docs/content/1-basics/_index.md

 This section covers

-- Understand how the ABDM Personal Health Records Framework works and the terminology within ABDM
+- Understand how the ABDM Personal Health Records Framework works
+- Learn the ABDM terminology - HIP / HIU / HPR / PHR
-- Getting access to the Sandbox & verifying your credentials
+- Apply for access to the Sandbox & verify your credentials
-- What integration is required to make your application ABDM compliant
+- Understand what integration is required to make your application ABDM compliant
 - Setup an end point URL for your health repository or consumer health application
 - Link health facilities with your health repository
--